sophia-zube/incari-doc/demo-projects/keyboard.md

 ### 1) Creating Custom Keys

-Custom keys to your keyboard or change the way that stock buttons like `alt`, `backspace`, or `capslock` are rendered, you can simply do so by adding a definition under the `display` dictionary within the **Code Editor**.
+To add Custom keys to your keyboard or change the way that stock buttons like `alt`, `backspace`, or `capslock` are rendered, you can simply do so by adding a definition under the `display` dictionary within the **Code Editor**.

 For instance, in order to have the `Caps Lock` key rendered as `caps`,one would need to input the following code: